jgwhite/ember-time/README.md

 # Ember Time

+## Note

+This repo is fairly old and pre-dates components. [@evolve2k](https://github.com/evolve2k) has created [a JSBin demonstrating the same approach implemented as a component](http://emberjs.jsbin.com/dekewo/8/edit?html,css,js,output).

+## Preamble

 A friend recently asked about the best approach for implementing a particular feature in Ember.
 They wanted to use moment.js to show createdAt times in 'time ago' format -- and wanted them to update each minute.